 Most of the time, these are done as part of an application for removal.
 Most councils have an in-house arborist, but they ask for a second opinion from a 3rd party arborist depending on the job.

 When do you need an arborist report?

-Reasons for removal vary, but are critical for removal.
-Telling your council that “it’s dropping too many leave” with result is a chuckle from your council and a firm rejection of your bid to remove the tree.
+Reasons for removal vary but are critical for removal.
+Telling your council that “it’s dropping too many leaves” with the result is a chuckle from your council and a firm rejection of your bid to remove the tree.

 Arborist reports for tree removal

 Arborist reports for tree removal have an aim to confirm the viability of the tree(s) in question in relation to their overall health, vigour, and immediate risk or future risks to persons or property.

 First, the arborist will not the significance of the tree in the location.
 Do you live in a green area?
 Is this tree a dime a dozen or is it a significant specimen or landmark with several blocks?
 What is the age of the tree, does it support native wildlife?